 Your mind is incredibly complex.
 It can compute the precise amount of effort needed to pick up a glass, it can recall the lyrics to the Oscar Meyer hot dog song, and it can build a space shuttle.
 How does our mind compute and manipulate information so well?
 Researchers in cognitive science have often used the analogy that the mind is like a “computer” – it takes in input, processes the information, and finally gives some output, typically behavioral in nature.

 Cognitive science is an interdisciplinary field that studies the mind and brain.
 Cognitive scientists draw ideas from several fields such as computer science, linguistics, mathematics, neuroscience, philosophy, and psychology.
 Each discipline contributes their unique expertise to reach a common goal.

 The goal of cognitive science is to understand the code of the mind, focusing on how the mind represents and manipulates knowledge and how mental representations and processes are realized in the brain.

 The Cog Sci Club is a student organization that typically presents a forum of meetings related to Cognitive Science that bring together presenters and audience members from such fields of study as: Neuroscience, Computer Science, Linguistics, Philosophy, and Psychology, as well as anthropology, biological sciences, mathematics, statistics, biomathematics, communication, and engineering.
 Additionally, members meet in social gatherings to watch movies or attend special events.
 The club offers a free space to interact, engage, learn, and share ideas with like-minded peers and professionals from varying perspectives.

-Meetings are every other Monday at 9pm in Room A139 of the Psychology Building Annex (Busch) on the following dates:
+Starting January 22, 2018 meetings are every Monday at 8:30-9:30pm in Room A139 of the Psychology Building Annex (Busch) on the following dates (also listed on Facebook):